dragonflyoss/console/CONTRIBUTING.md

 ### PR Description

-PR is the only way to make change to Dragonfly project files.
+PR is the only way to make change to Dragonfly Console project files.
 To help reviewers better get your purpose,
 PR description could not be too detailed.
 We encourage contributors to follow the